brandur/sorg/content/drafts/job-drain.md

-As an easy example, imagine `db_op1()` inserts a user record. `queue_job()` puts a job in the queue to retrieve that record, and add that user's email address (along with a unique internal ID) to an email whitelist managed by an external service.
+As an easy example, imagine `db_op1()` inserts a user record. `queue_job()` puts a job in the queue to retrieve that record, and add that user's email address (along with a unique internal ID) to an email whitelist managed by another service.
 A background worker dequeues the job, but finds that the user record it's looking for is nowhere to be found in the database.